rand-projects/fisb-rest/docs/source/document.rst

 NOTAM-TFRs in FIS-B are repackaged by the FIS-B creator and have differences with the other NOTAMs in terms of format.

-I further divide NOTAM-Ds into two type: regular NOTAM-Ds and NOTAM-D-SUA.
+I further divide NOTAM-Ds into two types: regular NOTAM-Ds and NOTAM-D-SUAs.
-The NOTAM-D-SUAs are different, because they have an optional location field that is not produced by FIS-B, but loaded as an auxillary file.
+The NOTAM-D-SUAs are different, because they have an optional geojson field that is not produced by FIS-B, but loaded as an auxillary file.
 They also have some unique characteristics which must be considered.

 Fields common to all NOTAMs:

+``"subtype"``
-* ``"subtype"``: The type of NOTAM.
+  The type of NOTAM.
 Will be one of:

   * ``"TFR"``: NOTAM-TFR
   * ``"D"``: NOTAM-D
   * ``"D-SUA"``: NOTAM-D with SUA information.
   * ``"FDC"``: NOTAM-FDC
+  * ``"TRA"``: NOTAM-TRA
+  * ``"TMOA"``: NOTAM-TMOA

+``"number"``
-* ``"number"``: This is the 'official' number of the NOTAM.
+  This is the 'official' number of the NOTAM.
 It is what should be shown to users.
 Do not use the ``"unique_name"``.

 Notes: